usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   path of travel.
-In these circumstances, the public entity is entitled to a safe harbor and is only required to modify elements to comply with the 2010 Standards if the public entity is planning an alteration to the element.</p>
+In these circumstances, the public entity is entitled to a safe harbor and is only required to modify elements to comply with the 2010 Standards if the public entity is planning an alteration to the element.

-<p> A substantial number of commenters objected to the Department's
-  imposition of a safe harbor for alterations to facilities of public entities that comply with the 1991 Standards.
+A substantial number of commenters objected to the Department's imposition of a safe harbor for alterations to facilities of public entities that comply with the 1991 Standards.
 These commenters argued that if a public entity is already in the process of altering